sebderhy/video-superres/README.md

 I noticed that the feature loss had a tendancy to create over-sharpening issues, so I added the option to couple an MSE loss and the feature loss.

 ## Open questions
-* How can make the pictures look more natural in general and remove the "overshooting" ?
 * Should we overfit in this specific case, since the test set IS the training set?
 * How can we make the process fast enough so that it can be useful in real life?
 In particular, how can we make the learning as fast as possible?
 Also, currently, going from video to images and images to video takes a long time...